 In general, the cross-level listing of undergraduate and graduate courses should be rare and require compelling, academically defensible rationales for combining students of such different academic levels.
 Graduate-level work must demonstrably involve a greater degree of analysis, synthesis, rigor, critical thought and independence than undergraduate-level work.
 This means graduate level courses should not be cross-listed on the official course schedule with an undergraduate course unless and until instructor-specific, differentiated syllabi have been vetted and approved by The Graduate School.
-Approval is necessary for compliance with the expectations of UNF's regional accreditor, the Southern Association of Colleges and Schools Commission on Colleges, whose Comprehensive Standard 3.6.1 requires that an institution be able to clearly demonstrate that its "post-baccalaureate professional degree programs, master's and doctoral degree programs, are progressively more advanced in academic content than its undergraduate programs."
-Approvals are valid for three years at which time updated instructor-specific, differentiated may be submitted to The Graduate School for review.
+Approval is necessary for compliance with the expectations of UNF's institutional accreditor, the Southern Association of Colleges and Schools Commission on Colleges, whose Comprehensive Standard 9.6 requires that an institution be able to clearly demonstrate that its "post-baccalaureate professional degree programs, master's and doctoral degree programs, are progressively more advanced in academic content than its undergraduate programs."
+Approvals are valid for three years at which time updated instructor-specific, differentiated syllabi may be submitted to The Graduate School for review.
 Program specific accrediting requirements should be governed by the appropriate department.

 For this purpose, the following guidelines should be observed:

-2. Each course must have a separate syllabus, and specific student learning outcomes are to be provided for each course clearly indicating the greater degree of analysis, synthesis, rigor, critical thought and independence required for the graduate course.
+2. Each course must have a separate syllabus.
+Specific student learning outcomes are to be provided for each course clearly indicating the greater degree of analysis, synthesis, rigor, critical thought, and independence required for the graduate course.

 3. The expectations of graduate students must be commensurate with the level of the graduate course and exceed the expectations of the academic content of the undergraduate course.
 Graduate students are to do more difficult work, not just more work, than undergraduate students.